 "My lord Tiberius sent us to escort the Princess Isabella and our youngest Majesty, Baldwin of Montferrat.
 The Princess in turn released us from our duty while she settles her nephew in Nablus.
 She sent us here to aid the new lord in making Ibelin habitable."
 She waved an arm toward the gardens.
 "Though, he seems to have worked wonders without any help."

 A proud smile split Almaric's face.
 "He is truly ingenious.
 Tomorrow my lord will have to give you a tour of his watering system.
 His mind works differently than any man I have ever known."

 "I look forward to tomorrow then.
-Where will I be sleeping tonight, my friend?" she asked.
+Where will I be sleeping tonight, my friend?"